Categorising your products allows customers to find what they need easily when visiting your website.

 - Enter the name of the category

 - If it's a sub-category select the parent category it sits within.
-Please note your shop can only have 3 category levels.
+Please note your shop can only have 3 sub-category levels.

 - Category Banner Images and List View Images can be added if needed to give the category page some more visual appeal.
 Simply select the "Image Manager" button for each and select your preferred image.

-- Click the Red 'X' icon to delete the category.
+- Click the Red 'Delete Category' icon at the bottom of the Category to delete it.
 Note that there is no warning for this, and if pressed, the category will simply disappear.

 Parent & Child Categories